San José · Costa Rica

 • Christmas to New Year: Maximum rates and 3-night minimums

-Historic National Theatre of Costa Rica with neoclassical architecture in downtown San José, Costa Rica
+Teatro Nacional de Costa Rica with neoclassical architecture lit up at dusk in downtown San José, Costa Rica

 Free Things to Do